 Failure to achieve individual goals doesn’t just demonstrate a lack of potential as an employee, underperformance is also a problem.
 An employee can’t be expected to rise to future challenges and meet expectations if they’re unable to give their best performance today.

-To that end, it is important to keep an employee’s goals in perspective when reviewing their performance.
-Comparing their goals to the effort they’re putting in to meet those goals can be a valuable indicator of their performance and also their potential inability to meet their full potential.
+To that end, keeping an employee’s goals in perspective when reviewing their performance is important.
+Comparing their goals to the effort they’re putting in to meet them can be a valuable indicator of their performance and their potential inability to meet their full potential.
 If an employee is no longer striving to meet goals, what’s the issue?
 Why aren’t they feeling motivated?

 Additionally, it’s important to consider exactly what could have gone wrong.
 Were their objectives that weren’t met by the whole team?
-Is there anything that could have been done differently with additional resources, support, or direction?
+Could anything have been done differently with additional resources, support, or direction?
 Before making any drastic decisions, look at the picture as a whole and take everything into consideration.

 They’re Not Trying to Push Themselves Out of Their Comfort Zone